 If you want a full-featured framework with lower decision overhead then great frameworks like Angular or Ember might be a better choice.
 With React, you will need other libraries to build out a full application.

 If you have an existing application that you want to update to have richer interactivity, it is fairly easy to migrate a bit of it at time with React which is difficult to do with full-featured frameworks.

 Comfortable with Functional Design

 If you have been burned by difficult UI bugs, or have been hindered in developing complex UI components due to the limitations of imperative programming, then you'll absolutely love React.

 You want more developer productivity

 If you value readability, testability, and developer experience (there are some great tools for developing in the React ecosystem like hot reloading, time-travel debugging, and snapshot testing) then React is going to impress.

 You care about performance and SEO

 React is isomorphic, meaning it can render initial state on the server instead of having the browser load it.
-This can make a big difference on that initial sense of performance (no waiting for your app to load).
+This can make a big different on that initial sense of performance (no waiting for your app to load).
 This can also help with SEO.